OscarDCorbalan/gulp-less-jade-skeleton/README.md

-﻿# This Project is being reviewed and tested

-All functionality is finished.

-This README needs some polishing, but it should be ok with the info available in the genereted index.html to start.

-# Gulp + Less + Jade skeleton
+﻿# Gulp + Less + Jade skeleton

 This is a skeleton to build static websties using Jade and Less, plus a live-reload webserver for faster development.
 It uses:
   * **Gulp** to automate build tasks, plus Gulp Connect to provide a local server with live reload .
   * **Jade** template engine to streamline html writing.
   * **Less**, to modularize and minimize the CSS written.

+Extra things to make your website faster:
+ * **CSS minification**: both CSS and LESS files are automatically minified.
+ * **HTML minification**: the output of Jade files is minified.

+## Issues and/or questions

+Please open a thread in https://github.com/OscarDCorbalan/gulp-less-jade-skeleton/issues

 # Documentation